The official view on our train services

 New trains please

-From December 2018, you’ll see 65 brand spanking new Azuma trains whizzing along the East Coast route.
-And we’ve also treated our existing trains to a few upgrades, including new a on-train monitoring system that helps us identify and report faults faster and more accurately than ever before.
+From early 2019, you’ll see our brand-spanking new Azuma trains whizzing along the East Coast route.
+And we’ve also treated our existing trains to a few upgrades, including new a on-train monitoring system that helps us identify and report faults faster and more accurately than ever before, and our new electronic seat sensors which help you find a seat onboard.